chrissandico/fargate_strands_chatbot/README.md

 - `/card-search` - Get information about a One Piece TCG card, including its ID
 - `/card-search-streaming` - Stream information about a One Piece TCG card

+### Coordinator Agent
+- `/coordinator` - Get a response from the coordinator agent
+- `/coordinator-streaming` - Stream coordinator agent responses with reasoning events
+- `/coordinator-streaming-callback` - Stream coordinator agent responses using callback handlers

 ## Architecture

 The application uses a multi-agent architecture:

 1. **Weather Agent**: Makes HTTP requests to the National Weather Service API to provide weather information
-2. **Card Research Agent**: Uses the Perplexity MCP server to search for One Piece TCG card information
+2. **Card Research Agent**: Uses the Perplexity API to search for One Piece TCG card information
+3. **Coordinator Agent**: Orchestrates between specialized agents:
+   - **Deck Recommender**: Finds competitive tournament decks from GumGum.gg
+   - **Card Researcher**: Provides detailed information about specific cards
+   - **Shopify Client**: Connects to a Shopify store to check availability and pricing of cards

 ## Prerequisites